telia-oss/ace-knowledge-docs/REST/webhook.md

 # Contact Method WebHook

-This described how to use the Web Service contact method to pass information from a form to a system external to Humany and display information from this service to users using Humany widgets.
+These instructions describe how to use the Web Service contact method to pass information from a form to a system external to Humany and display information from this service to users using Humany widgets.
 Developers are the intended audience of this documentation.

 ## Background